Malappuram: 20 killed as houseboat capsizes in Kerala | Politics

 - India

-Twenty people, including women and children, were killed when a houseboat with more than 30 passengers on board capsized and sank near the Thoovaltheeram beach in the Tanur area of this Kerala district on Sunday, the state government said.
+Twenty people, including women and children, were killed when a houseboat with more than 30 passengers on board capsized and sank near the Thoovaltheeram beach in the Tanur area of Kerala's Malappuram district on Sunday, the state government said.

 Sports Minister V Abdurahiman said 20 deaths were confirmed on the basis of information from various hospitals where those pulled out from the water and inside the boat were admitted.

-Four persons in critical condition have been admitted to a Kottakkal hospital here, Abdurahiman said.
+Four people in critical condition have been admitted to a Kottakkal hospital here, Abdurahiman said.

 Of the 20 bodies, 15 have been identified, the minister added.